Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Day 1: Calculate True Cost Per Client

-Most founders calculate: Revenue ÷ Clients = Average revenue per client.
+Most founders calculate average revenue per client using this formula: Revenue ÷ Clients = Average revenue per client.

 Wrong formula.
 That ignores time, complexity, and opportunity cost.

-Revenue per client ÷ Hours per client = Hourly rate per client
+Calculate hourly rate per client correctly (Revenue per client ÷ Hours per client = Hourly rate per client).

 Step 1: Track hours per client for 30 days